thedereck/gh-pages-blog/user-manual/getting-started.md

 * subtitle - Subtitle is the optional subtitle for the page.
 If the subtitle is not defined, there is no default.
 It just won't be displayed.
 * exclude - Exclude is the optional identifier to tell gh-pages-blog to exclude the page from the list of pages displayed in the navbar.
 If the exclude setting is missing, gh-pages-blog will display the page in the navbar list.
 * order - This is a value between 0 and 100.
 The lower the value, the further left the page will be on the navbar list of pages.
 This too is an optional setting.
 But if the order is not included in the front-matter, then page will appear to the right of the ordered pages.
 Not setting order is the same as saying order of 101.
 Pages with the same order value will most likely be ordered in a way that appears quite random to the viewer of the website.
+* author - The optional author tag is used when the author of the page is different than the author of the site.
+Only one author tag can be included on each page.
+In the absense of the author tag, then the site author will be used.
+The author is not displayed on each page, but is included the html header meta data.
+* author\_email - The optional author\_email tag is used when the author of the page is different than the author of the site.
+Only one author\_email tag can be included on each page.
+In the absense of the author\_email tag, the site author email will be used.
+The author\_email is not actually displayed on each page, but is included i the html header meta data.

 Like posts, the body of the page is contained after the three bottom dashes in the front-matter.